 The study complements for the whole area ap- other formal and informal proach of Total Place. pilots.
-PwC did not try to The diversity of its peo- replicate the detail of single authority studies, but instead
+PwC did not try to The diversity of its peo- replicate the detail of single authority studies, but instead tailoring of services to meet looked at the challenge on differing needs.
+The inter- a broader scale; they used a

 PwC looked in detail at in handling employment $f{10.6}$ bn of London public markets, or gangs, means service spending.
 By drawthat many solutions rely on ing on their wider knowledge better co-ordination across across Britain and globally they make broad propos-That is why London Coun- als to improve these services cils decided to apply the To- delivering better results for tal Place approach across the Londoners that may generate ment of Health.
-Mapping savings up to 15%, or f_1 .6bn.
+Mapping savings up to 15%, or $f_1$ .6bn.